On the almost palindromic width of certain free constructions of groups: Introduction

-As an immediate consequence of the above two theorems, one can deduce the $m$-almost palindromic width for the fundamental group of a graph of groups.
-Following the same notation as in \cite{GK}, the following corollary holds.
+\begin{cor} Let $G = G_1*_H G_2$ be an amalgamated free product of $G_1$ and $G_2$ over a proper subgroup $H$ such that $|G_1 : H| \leq 2$ and $|G_2 : H| \leq 2$.
+Then ${\rm pw}_m (G, G_1 \cup G_2)$ is finite. \end{cor} As a direct consequence of the two theorems above, the $m$-almost palindromic width of the fundamental group of a certain graph of groups can be determined.
+Using the same notation as in \cite{GK}, we obtain the following corollary.

+\begin{cor} Let $X$ be a non-empty connected graph, and let $\pi_1(G,X)$ denote the fundamental group of a graph of groups $(G,X)$ with the standard generating set $S$ consisting of all vertex groups.
+Then ${\rm pw}_m (\pi_1(G,X), S)$ is infinite if:

+\begin{enumerate} \item $X$ is a loop with a vertex $v$ and an edge $e$ such that $G_e$ is a proper subgroup of $G_v$; or,